Robert-W/esri-react-toc/README.md

 ### Usage - Coming Soon

 ### Contributing
 Code is written in ES6 with Flow.
 All contributions must pass `npm test`, which is `flow check` and `eslint` on the `src/toc/TOC.js` file.
+There is a list of remaining tasks under the TODO ticket.